Last updated January 2020

 - Relatively untested in production

-We of course couldn’t write this article without mentioning our own horse!
-Convergence is the first and only all-in-one turnkey solution for adding realtime collaboration to web applications.
-After designing and implementing many realtime collaborative applications, Convergence was built to deliver the functionality that every RTC app needs.
+We of course couldn’t write this article without mentioning our own product!
+Convergence is the only all-in-one solution for adding complete realtime collaboration functionality to web applications.
+After designing and implementing many realtime collaborative applications, we built Convergence to support the functionality that every RTC app needs.
+In late 2019 Convergence became free and open-source software.

 Where every library in this list only addresses the data synchronization problem, Convergence goes beyond, providing APIs for building collaboration awareness, presence, and chat.
 Any usable multi-user application will need some sort of collaborative cueing to help users avoid conflicts, and Convergence provides APIs for references and activities.